adamrutter/hugo-boilerplate/README.md

 ## Other information

+### Custom Templates

+Pages use templates based on their __content type__.
+This means you can override the default layouts (the ones in `layouts/_default`), if you have defined a custom layout for the page's content type.

+Content type is set using the front matter variable `type`.
+If the variable is not set, it defaults to the page's parent directory within `content`.

+##### Single/List Templates

+To use custom layouts for pages in `content/sub-directory`, you need one or both of:

+* `content/sub-directory/single.html`
+* `content/sub-directory/list.html`

+Pages within `sub-directory` will now use these layouts by default.

+##### Individual Templates

+Custom layouts for specific, individual pages follow the same structure.
+However, the layout must be specified in the front matter.

+For example, to use a custom layout for `content/sub-directory/page-2.md`:

+1. Create your layout in `content/sub-directory/page-2.html`.
+2. Specify `layout: "page-2"` in the front matter of `page-2.md`.

+*__Note__: The content type must still match*

+###### Top-level pages

+As pages at the top-level of the `content` directory (eg. `content/page-1.md`) have a `type` of `pages`, their layouts go in `layouts/pages`.

+You could also set a custom `type`.

 ### Multiple content sections

 Homepages often use multiple sections of content and the boilerplate attempts to provide an "out-of-the-box" solution to this.
 It provides: